timkuijsten/node-bcrypt-speed/README.md

 ## Usage

-    $ node bcrypt-speed.js [time]
+    $ node bcrypt-speed.js [maxtime]

-A time is optional and defaults to 100ms.
+A maxtime is optional and defaults to 100ms.
+This should be the maximum time you want to let your users wait while you're verifying their password.

 ## Example